spencertipping/ni/design/map.md

 the data itself or the underlying data is seekable, then we may have better options.
 A good example is when we want to do a random-access join against a sorted file, rather than buffering+sorting the left side.

+Is there any way to generalize this idea without introducing code overhead?

+## Implementation strategy
+This is clearly a rabbit hole.
+Let's table the complicated stuff for now and assume that most data sources are linear (whether binary or text), and that the record-reader part isn't actively parsing things.
+In other words, let's use the Hadoop pattern and assume that everything can be read sequentially.
+This obviously isn't fundamentally wrong because ni has to execute the mapping function with some reference frame.

+Metaphorically, ni is giving you a view into the data -- but it's the data _as it stands_, not the data in some arbitrary as-yet-to-be-determined format.
+Arguably if you want it to be reorganized, you'll have to use a record-level reordering transformation that might proceed to buffer stuff.
+In other words, all data we care about is streamed and not assumed to work in a random-access way.

+I suppose the only real compromise here would be a file format with stuff at the end that you needed in order to parse the rest, or something.
+But there the access pattern is fixed, just a little unusual.
+It wouldn't break the streaming paradigm since the data itself is most likely linearizable.